 If I do not send the form back, what will happen?

-If you do not respond, VCIB may be required to report certain information associated with your account to CRA.
+If you still do not act, VCIB maybe required to report certain information associated with your account to CRA.
 In addition, you may be subject to potential fines by the CRA for failure to provide your foreign Tax Identification Number (TIN) when required.
 For more information regarding potential fines by CRA, please visit the CRA website.